 PS.
 I love the drawing on the label.
 Think and drink.
-Always. — 9 months ago
+Always. — a year ago

 This is a spectacularly good cool climate South African Shiraz blend from the highly talented Duncan Savage (formerly of Cape Point Vineyards).

 The Trebbiano in Paolo Bea’s Arboreus see extended skin contact and are joined in the vat by semi-dried grapes of the same variety.
 The finished wine is spectacular.
 Complex, deep, polished.
 Beautiful copper orange color with mile deep aromas of apricots, peach, orange, and vanilla bourbon.
 The texture is surreal and nonlinear.
 At first it’s dense and rich but then quickly slips into a medium tannic acidic body.
 Flavors of sweet honeyed orange, subtle notes of vanilla spice, and creme brûlée stick around for a long welcomed while.

 Start this at cellar temp and drink slowly as it warms.
 Where so many orange wines are a novelty, this is an expertly assembled wine of purpose. — a year ago

 So so good and not at all reflective of the $15 I paid (on clearance).
 Sweet rieslings are a hard sell for wine shops and I’ll continue to take advantage until the public eventually comes around.
 These wines are so misunderstood.

 Meulenhof is a beautiful golden color and has a spectacular nose of petroleum, cinnamon, passion fruit, and baked lemon.
 Voluptuous and sweet with explosive fruit flavors.
 Think lemon verbena, lychee, honey, and orange marmalade.

 Wild spirited and structured at once.
 Hazy pale yellow and completely unfiltered with aromas of skunky sour dough on a very dank nose of lemon and ginger.
 Fine bubbles.
 Flavors of high pitched baked lemon, honey, pear, and a dry finish of chalky limestone and spicy ginger notes.
 Always on hand - a staple. — 9 months ago